 Couldn't attend our August 8 Open House?
 The handouts we distributed are available here .

 Background and Frequently Asked Questions

 There are an estimated 600 straight pipes putting raw sewage into the river and testing has shown that the level of fecal contamination exceeds federal standards for swimming or boating.
 The Municipality is committed to seeing a straight pipe free Lower LaHave River by 2023.

-The Municipality is developing a Wastewater Management District, and all properties within the District will be required to demonstrate the existence of approved systems.
+The Municipality has developed a Wastewater Management District, and all properties within the District are required to demonstrate the existence of approved systems.
 If an approved system is not in place, property owners would apply to the Municipality for the replacement of their straight pipe.
 MODL will manage the design and installation of an approved on-site septic system for the property.

 The project is based on full cost recovery for the Municipality: any program costs not recoverable via federal and provincial grants will be recovered from property owners who benefit from the replacements.
 The majority, but not all of the program costs, are eligible for two-thirds cost sharing from the federal and provincial governments, resulting in the benefitting property owners contributing a little over one-third of the total project costs.
 The property owner will have up to seven years to pay off the cost.
 At the end of the seven years, ownership of the system will transfer to the property owner.

-- It is in the proposed Wastewater Management District ( see the proposed Wastewater Management District map )
+- They are in the Wastewater Management District (see the Wastewater Management District Map )

 - There is a straight pipe on the property;